• On View

 Upper Level Galleries

-This exhibition highlights the power of printed material to communicate social and systemic injustices, and features work by French lithographer Honoré Daumier (1808–1879) and American photographer Danny Lyon (born 1942) from the Henry collection, as well as a selection of late twentieth-century prison newsletters.
+This exhibition highlights the power of printed material to communicate social and systemic injustices, and features work by French lithographer Honoré Daumier (1808–1879, Marseille, France) and American photographer Danny Lyon (b.
+1942, New York, NY), as well as a selection of late twentieth-century prison newsletters.

 ARTISTS